 - Places API

-And then create an API key for Google Maps.
-See here for instruction.
-You’ll need this key to perform any call to Google Maps platform.
+After that, create an API key for Google Maps.
+You'll need this key to perform any call to Google Maps platform.

 'geo' => true,